 If the code – known as an OTAC, which stands for one-time authorisation code – is handed over, the scammer can order a new phone using the customer’s bank details.

-The device is sent to the customer’s address, but a criminal gang will either intercept delivery, or a fraudster dressed as a courier will visit the address after the delivery, saying the wrong device was delivered and the customer should hand it over and the correct one will be re-sent.
+The device is sent to the customer’s address, but a criminal gang will either intercept delivery, or a fraudster dressed as a courier will visit the address after the delivery.
+They will say that the wrong device was delivered and the customer should hand it over and the correct one will be re-sent.
 Alternatively, the scammer will call the customer again, telling them to post the phone to an unofficial address.

 Can the scammer access my bank details?